-Anthropologist Myrna Mack Chang was murdered in Guatemala by U.S. backed military due to her outspoken criticism of the Guatemala government’s treatment of the indigenous Maya.
+Anthropologist Myrna Mack Chang was murdered in Guatemala by the U.S.-backed military due to her outspoken criticism of the Guatemala government’s treatment of the indigenous Maya.

 Her sister Helen Mack was honored with a Right Livelihood Award in 1992 “for her personal courage and persistence in seeking justice and an end to the impunity of political murderers.”

 The Case of Myrna Mack Chang: Overcoming: Institutional Impunity in Guatemala a Human Rights Brief published by Digital Commons @ American University Washington College of Law, 2003.

 Lessons, books, and films for teaching about Central America.